jacobfeldgoise/ThermalDrone/README.md

 ### 3.1 Selecting the Drone

-We considered five primary criteria when choosing which drone to purchase: assembly/configuration time, payload capacity, size, price, and programmability.
+⋅⋅⋅We considered five primary criteria when choosing which drone to purchase: assembly/configuration time, payload capacity, size, price, and programmability.
 Based on these criteria, we selected the 3DR Solo for this project.
 The 3DR Solo was the best choice mostly because it features a MAVlink Python library called "DroneKit-Python".

 ### 3.2 Communication